Where to Play

 Click here for a link to an interactive google maps page.

-- St. Adolphe Badminton Club plays on Mondays and Fridays and offers play for adults and kids alike.
+- St. Adolphe Badminton Club plays on Thursdays and Fridays and offers play for adults and kids alike.
 There are lessons offered as well.
 Drop in is $5.
-Level of play: Beginner to Advanced.
+Level of play: Beginner to Intermediate.

 - Dauphin Badminton Club plays recreationally on Thursdays and welcomes all ages.
 Level of play: Beginner to Intermediate.